 Are you looking at life through the lens of scripture or are you making excuses with yourself about the choices you make based on a mixed philosophy of the current culture and the teachings of Christ?

-Here are a few questions to ask yourself to test your spiritual insight (and your genuine commitment to Christ).
+Here are a few questions to ask yourself to test your discernment and spiritual insight (and your genuine commitment to Christ).

 4. Are you committed to turning to God and His word as the standard, the only measure, for answers to questions about how life should be lived here on this earth, how you should think, act and believe?